vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/_index.md

 ## Learning Outcomes

-After completing the course, you will be able to
+After completing the learning path, you will be able to
 -   Demonstrate the ability to build greenfield, cloud native applications using Java, and Spring Boot
 -   Use Tanzu Application Service for web application deployments